The link between neurological conditions and infections is poorly understood, but it is not a new theory.

 Opportunities in Functional Nutrition

-I personally educate doctors and recommend the Lauricidin® brand (where I work as a full-time consultant) as it was developed by the discoverer of monolaurin, Dr. Jon J Kabara, PhD.
+I personally educate doctors and recommend the Lauricidin® brand (where I had worked as a full-time consultant through early 2019) as it was developed by the discoverer of monolaurin, Dr. Jon J Kabara, PhD.
 It is also available in capsules by a few other companies.
-But other extracts containing berberine, oregano oil, colloidal silver and more have helped many individuals.
-(As always, consult with your health professional on proper use of natural herbs, supplements as well as how they interact with medical drugs!)
+But other extracts containing berberine, oregano oil, colloidal silver, and more have helped many individuals.
+(As always, consult with your health professional on the proper use of natural herbs, and supplements as well as how they interact with medical drugs!)

 Medicine and science struggle to establish PANDAS, PANDAS-variants, and related disorders as distinct diseases worthy of clinical intervention.
 They argue whether one disorder is a sub-type of another, or whether one treatment is more effective than the other.